Secondary legislation - quick links

-This page is intended to collect links to relevant parts of the User Manual for SI/SSI/NISR drafters, grouped and labelled for ease of reference.
+This page is intended to collect links to relevant parts of the User Manual for drafters of secondary legislation (SIs, SSIs and NISRs), grouped and labelled for ease of reference.

 It will be updated to reflect common areas where users require guidance.